keemcn/keemcn.github.io/_posts/2019-11-01-graphs-from-scratch.md

 ![](../images/graphs-from-scratch/img10.png){:height="300px" width="300px"}

 Whichever dot I pick in the pyramid, I can get to any other dot by only going across one connection!
-Mathematicians call this kind of graph _dense._ We just figured out something really interesting -- if we take a random, perhaps extremely complicated graph, and go through this simple operation of translating it into pairs of numbers and then a square of numbers, we can _instantly_ see whether or not it's dense.
+Mathematicians usually call this kind of graph _dense._ We just figured out something really interesting -- if we take a random, perhaps extremely complicated graph, and go through this simple operation of translating it into pairs of numbers and then a square of numbers, we can _instantly_ see whether or not it's dense.
 All we have to do is check if there are any zeroes that _aren't_ on the diagonal.

 We started with nothing but our intuition and pictures, then made up a language for thinking about those pictures, then made up another language to think about our first language, and out popped a beautiful relationship!
 We can now translate _any_ graph into a number-square, and it magically becomes incredibly easy to know whether or not that graph is dense.
 We took a normally very complicated, difficult-to-test property, and made it easy enough for a pre-schooler to check.